marlatte/replace-text-cli/README.md

 This would skip the first question and use `path/to/input.js` as the input file.

-Both `--in` and `--map` require a value, but `--out` can be passed without one if you're sure you don't want a separate output file.
+Both `--in` and `--map` require a value if used, but `--out` can be passed without one if you're sure you don't want a separate output file.

 > [!CAUTION]
 > If you use `--out` without providing a value, it will **overwrite** the input file.
 Use this with caution.